 The management of the Group reviews the capital structure periodically.
-The Group considers the cost of capital and the risks associated with each class of capital and will balance its overall capital structure through the payment of dividends and share buybacks as well as the issue of new debt or the redemption of existing debt.
+As part of this review, the Group considers the cost of capital and the risks associates with each class of capital and will balance its overall capital structure through the payment of dividends and share buy-backs as well as the issue of new debt or the redemption of existing debt.